ccseer/f3dviewer/README.md

    Open the project in Qt Creator or Visual Studio, then simply build it.

    Make sure you select the correct Qt kit (Desktop Qt 6.x) if prompted.

+## TODO:

+- scale font for fps/metadata
+- animation control
+- use args as options from plugin.json